lunar/payments-plugin-drupal-commerce-8.x/README.md

 Under the Lunar payment method settings, you can:
  * Update the payment method text in the payment gateways list
  * Update the payment method description in the payment gateways list
- * Update the title that shows up in the payment popup
+ * Update the title that shows up in the checkout flow
- * Add public & app keys
+ * Add app & public keys and other required data
- * Change the capture type (Instant/Delayed)
+ * Change the capture mode (Instant/Delayed)

  ## How to

  1. Capture
-   * In Authorization+Capture mode, the orders are captured automatically
+   * In "Instant" mode, the orders are captured automatically
-   * In Authorization only mode you can capture an order by using the Payments tab from an order.
-If available the capture operation will show up. (admin/commerce/orders/ORDER_ID/payments)
+   * In "Delayed" mode you can capture an order by using the Payments tab from an order.
+If available the capture operation will show up.
  2. Refund
    * You can refund an order by using the Payment tab from an order.
-If available the refund operation will show up. (admin/commerce/orders/ORDER_ID/payments)
+If available the refund operation will show up.
  3. Void
    * You can void an order by using the Payment operations from an order.
-If available the void operation will show up. (admin/commerce/orders/ORDER_ID/payments)
+If available the void operation will show up.

    ## Available features